Gold Confiscation Myths

 - Dutch 10 Guilders.

 Furthermore, the European coins are often compared with old U.S. gold coins, which can and do achieve premiums at times (See Old U.S. Gold Coins).
-European coins, as a rule, are simply bullion coins and will never attain genuine numismatic premiums.
+European coins, as a rule, are simply bullion coins and are hardly ever likely to attain genuine numismatic premiums.
 Some of the coins have been around for a hundred years and have always sold at only a few dollars above the value of their gold content.
 That is why telemarketers promote them.
 They buy the European coins near bullion prices and mark them up, ensuring big profits for themselves

-And, there is another feature peculiar to European coins: they contain unconventional amounts of gold, such as .1867 oz, or .2354 oz, or .1947 oz.
-Americans prefer full ounce coins, or fractions of ounces they easily understand, such as 1/2-oz, 1/4-oz, or 1/10-oz.
+Finally, there is another feature peculiar to European coins: they contain unconventional amounts of gold, such as .1867 oz, or .2354 oz, or .1947 oz.
+Americans generally prefer full ounce coins, or fractions of ounces they easily understand, such as 1/2-oz, 1/4-oz, or 1/10-oz.
+However, when old European coins are available at markups comparable to 1-oz Gold Eagles, they are good buys.

 Often, promoters will claim that the coins they offer are not subject to “reporting.”
 Such statements imply the government requires gold transactions be reported.
 However, no government regulations require the reporting of the purchases of any precious metals, per se.
 If payment is made by cash greater than $10,000, however, it becomes a “cash reporting transaction.”
 It is not the gold that the government wants reported but the cash.
 Such reporting applies to all business transactions involving more than $10,000 cash.